Fast speeds at peak performance

 If you are looking for a fast, simple, and very easy to use VPN, you can sign up for SaferVPN here.
 On the other hand, if you prefer having additional information and control over server choices, security features, and more, there are other options out there.

-Not sure if SaferVPN is write for you?
+Not sure if SaferVPN is right for you?
 Don’t forget to check out our detailed reviews of some of the best services in the industry:

 We’ll also be bringing you even more quick review looks at some of the best VPN services in the weeks and months to come.
 Looking to learn even more about VPNs?
 Check out our VPN guide, as well as take a look at some of the best VPN apps.

 Like what you see?
 Sign up now!
-Remember, Android Authority readers can get 3 years of service for $89.99, equivalent to paying $2.50 a month.
+Remember, you can get 3 years of service for $89.99, equivalent to paying $2.50 a month.

 Note: I haven’t been able to personally verify this, but according to some third-party sources and user reviews, SaferVPN doesn’t appear to work in China.
 One of the reasons for getting a VPN service is using the internet in China.
 If that is a factor, look for alternate options.